PSEBergclubBern/archive-BergclubPlugin/README.md

 ## Howto Test
 1. Tests are stored in the plugin directory
 2. With `vagrant ssh` you can ssh into your virtual machine.
 There you should change to the /vagrant directory (cd /vagrant) and run the command `phpunit`

+## Important information for Windows user
+Vagrant can't change the hosts file on Windows.
+To ensure that the environment works, you have to add following lines to the hosts file (it's in the path C:\Windows\system32\drivers\etc)
+`192.168.33.11  vccm.local`